-Interest rate is the fee you pay to your lender to borrow the money.
+The interest rate is the fee you pay to your lender to borrow the money.
 The interest you pay is calculated on a percentage of the remaining loan amount.
 This percentage is the interest rate.

 What determines my interest rate?

-Several factors determine your interest rate, including your loan type (investment or owner occupier), loan amount, loan-to-value-ratio, repayment type, and citizenship.
+Several factors determine your interest rate, including your loan type (investment or owner occupier), loan amount, loan-to-value ratio, repayment type, and citizenship.
 Interest rates are also determined by the Reserve Bank of Australia and to a lesser extent market competition.

 What’s included in my mortgage repayment?

 The typical monthly mortgage repayment is made up of two parts, principal, and interest, commonly known as Principal and Interest or P&I for short.